Samuel Beach Axtell

 Samuel Beach Axtell (October 14, 1819 – August 6, 1891) was an American jurist and politician.
-He is noted for serving as chief justice of the New Mexico Territorial Supreme Court, territorial Governor of Utah and New Mexico, and a two-term Congressman from California.
+He is noted for serving as chief justice of the New Mexico Territorial Supreme Court, territorial governor of Utah and New Mexico, and a two-term representative from California.

 Early life

 Axtell was born in Franklin County, Ohio, to a family of farmers.
 An ancestor was an officer in the American Revolutionary army and his grandfather was a Colonel of a New Jersey regiment during the War of 1812.
 He married Adaline S. Williams of Summit County, Ohio, September 20, 1840 and moved to Mt.
 Clemens, Michigan in 1843.
 Axtell was a graduate of the Western Reserve College at Oberlin, Ohio and was admitted to the bar in Ohio in the 1830s.